ajjeroni/Linear-Algebra-Calculator-Website/README.md

   - addition and subtraction
   - scalar multiplication
   - unary negation
+  - matrix multiplication
+  - transpose with `^T` syntax
   - parentheses
 - Validate required cells, invalid values, and incompatible dimensions
 - Display the resulting matrix in the UI
+- Insert transpose shorthand quickly with the built-in A^T button

+## New features

+- Added transpose support with `A^T`
+- Added matrix multiplication for expressions such as `A * B`
+- Added support for more algebraic expressions, including scalar-matrix combinations
+- Improved validation for expression errors and dimension mismatches

 ## Example expressions